Tuition and Fees

 The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees:

-- A Veteran using educational assistance under either Chapter 30 (Montgomery G.I.
-Bill – Active Duty Program) or Chapter 33 (Post-9/11 G.I.
-Bill), of Title 38, United States Code, who lives in the Commonwealth of Virginia while attending John Tyler Community College (regardless of his/her formal state of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more.
+- A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
+Bill – Active Duty Program) or chapter 33 (Post-9/11 G.I.
+Bill), of title 38, United States Code, who lives in the Commonwealth of Virginia while attending John Tyler Community College (regardless of his/her formal State of residence).

-- Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the Commonwealth of Virginia while attending the College (regardless of his/her formal state of residence).
+- A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the Commonwealth of Virginia while the College (regardless of his/her formal State of residence).

 - An individual using educational assistance under Chapter 31, Vocational Rehabilitation and Employment (VR&E) who lives in the Commonwealth of Virginia while attending the College (regardless of his/her formal state of residence) effective for courses, semesters, or terms beginning after March 1, 2019.

-- Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the College prior to the expiration of the three year period following discharge or release as described above and must be using educational benefits under either Chapter 30, Chapter 33, or Chapter 31 of title 38, United States Code.
+- Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same institution.

 Every year many Tyler students get help paying for college through scholarships from the John Tyler Community College Foundation.
 There are a wide variety of merit- and need-based scholarships available.
 Some are general while others are for specific majors and/or for students who live in a particular locality.